 It’s a common belief that CAT Tools do all the translating tasks (just like machine translation) without human involvement.
 The truth is, they are only a helpful translation environment for translators.
 It helps you boost the translation process, not do all the work for you.

-A Translation Memory (TM) stores the source sentences and their translation of the previous projects so that translators will then make use of these data for future projects.
-The Translation Memory can be a phrase, a sentence, a paragraph, or a heading.
+Translation Memory (TM) stores source texts and their translations from previous projects that can be used for future translation projects.
+A TM can be a phrase, a sentence, a paragraph, or a heading.

 A Translation Memory brings various benefits to translators:

-- Translators never have to translate the same sentences twice which helps reduce the time for translating;
+- Translators never have to translate the same phrases/sentences twice, helping them reduce the time for translating;

-- CAT Tools stores all previous translation so the consistency of translated future projects remains.
-In general, the overall quality of translation is improved;
+- CAT Tools stores all previous translations, boosting the consistency of your past, current, and future translation projects;

-- Translators can share assets with other translators while working on high volume projects.
+- Translators can share assets with their fellows while working on high-volume projects.

 - Context Match (or Perfect Match) – both the context and meaning of a sentence match 100% with the previous translations in TM.
-To put it in other words, it’s not only that you have translated the sentence before but the CAT tools can also recognize the sentences around it.
+To put it in other words, you have translated the sentence in your previous project and the CAT tools also recognize the sentences around it.
 These are usually headings, tables, and titles.
 With Context Match TU, translators can use the previous translations without changing anything.

-- Fuzzy Match – Some words in the sentence match the previous translations.
-Translators have to translate these new words.
+- Fuzzy Match – Some words from the new sentence match your previous translations.
+You can use the previous translations for the match words while having to translate the new words.
 Fuzzy Match is mostly divided into 4 groups: 95-99% Match, 85-94% Match, 75-84% Match, and 50-74% Match.

 - No Match – The whole TU is new so translators must translate it from scratch.

 So why is a termbase beneficial?
-Instead of searching the meaning of a term on the Internet or dictionaries, translators can get help from Termbases displaying on the working screen of CAT tools.
+Instead of searching for the meaning of a term on the Internet or in dictionaries, translators can get help from Termbases displayed on the working screen of CAT tools.
 With the Termbases on CAT tools, translating time can be reduced significantly, and thus the productivity of translators is enhanced.

-Besides being powerful assistance for translators, CAT Tools bring direct gain to clients’ projects in terms of time, money, and quality.
+Besides being powerful assistance to translators, CAT Tools bring great gain to clients’ projects in terms of time, money, and quality.

-If you have a 1000-word document, for instance, you don’t have to pay for all 1000 translated words.
-You only pay full price for what’s new, i.e. words that translators really translate, not words that have already stored in the Translation Memory.
+If you have, say, a 1000-word document, you don’t have to pay for all 1000 translated words.
+You only pay full price for what’s new, i.e. words that translators really translate, not words that have already been stored in the Translation Memory.

-The rate for words is also based on the types of the duplicate rate we have mentioned above.
+The rate to translate a word is also based on the duplicate rate that we mentioned above.
 Let’s take an example.
 In your 1000-word document, there are 450 “No match” words, 300 “Fuzzy match” words, and 250 “Exact match” words.
-The weighted Word count for them is 1, 0.7, and 0.25 respectively (This is not a fixed weighted Word count.
-The Weighted Word count of each CAT tool and customers varies).
+The weighted word count for them is 1, 0.7, and 0.25 respectively (This is not a fixed weighted word count.
+The weighted word count that each CAT tool and customer apply varies).

 |“No match” words x 1||“Fuzzy match” words x 0.7||“Exact match” words x 0.25||Adjusted word number|